 MINIMAL: A single male or female Betta in a 5 gallon tank or bigger.
 A heater and sponge filter connected to an air pump are recommended.
-NO BOWLS!

 COMMUNITY: A single male or female Betta accompanied by other community fish.
 A proper filtration system and heater are a must.
 Compatible tank mates will include any community fish that won’t resemble a Betta such as long tails or similar pattern/colors.
 Fish must also be of similar size as your Betta.
 Recommended tank mates would be cory catfish, mystery snails, feeder guppies, Harlequin Rasbora, neon tetras, African Dwarf Frog, Neon Tetras, Ember Tetras, etc… Just remember to do your research beforehand.